 Melanomas look like moles and often do grow inside existing moles.
 That’s why it is important for people to conduct regular self-examinations of their skin in order to detect any potential skin cancer early, when it is treatable.
 Most melanomas are caused by overexposure to the sun beginning in childhood.
 This cancer also runs in families.

 Melanoma is diagnosed via a biopsy.
 Treatments include surgical removal, radiation therapy or chemotherapy.
-For more detailed information about management of melanoma and treatment options, please see Dr. Swann’s melanoma information packet.

 WHAT TO LOOK FOR WHEN TRYING TO SPOT MELANOMA: